pulp-platform/hero-sdk/README.md

 ```

 ## Get the HERO SDK sources
 The HERO SDK uses GIT submodules.
-Thus, to have to clone it recursively:
+Thus, you have to clone it recursively:
 ```
 git clone --recursive git@github.com:pulp-platform/hero-sdk.git
 ```